Department of Justice Antitrust Chief Gail Slater to Exit Role Amid Netflix-WB Deal Review

 “On behalf of the Department of Justice, we thank Gail Slater for her service to the Antitrust Division which works to protect consumers, promote affordability, and expand economic opportunity,” Attorney General Pam Bondi said in a statement.

-A DOJ spokesperson did not disclose the reasoning behind Slater’s departure, though CBS News reports she was ousted by Bondi and Deputy Attorney General Todd Blanche over internal disagreements.
-The outlet adds that Omeed Assefi will serve as acting antitrust chief.
+A DOJ spokesperson did not disclose the reasoning behind Slater’s departure, though CBS News reported she was ousted by Bondi and Deputy Attorney General Todd Blanche over internal disagreements.
+The outlet adds that Deputy Assistant Attorney General Omeed Assefi will serve as acting antitrust chief.

+“Americans’ top concern is affordability, but one of Trump’s few bipartisan-supported nominees — the top law enforcement official responsible for stopping illegal monopolies and protecting American consumers — was just ousted,” Sen. Elizabeth Warren told TheWrap in a statement.
+“Why?
+It looks like corruption.
+A small army of MAGA-aligned lawyers and lobbyists have been trying to sell off merger approvals that will increase prices and harm innovation to the highest bidder. “

+“Every antitrust case in front of the Trump Justice Department now reeks of double-dealing,” Warren continued.
+“Congress has a responsibility to unearth exactly what happened and hold the Trump administration accountable.”

+After previously saying he would be involved in the approval of any deal, President Donald Trump changed his mind, telling NBC News last week that he “shouldn’t be involved” in the decision and would let the Department of Justice handle it.

+However, CNN’s Brian Stelter reported on Thursday that Trump met privately with Paramount CEO David Ellison last week.
+Representatives for Paramount declined to comment.
+A White House spokesperson declined to comment.

-The agency issued requests for second information to both companies, which typically ask for business documents and data that will inform the DOJ about the company’s products or services, market conditions where the company does business and the likely competitive effects of ta merger.
+The DOJ has issued second requests for information to both companies, which typically ask for business documents and data that will inform the DOJ about the company’s products or services, market conditions where the company does business and the likely competitive effects of ta merger.
 The agency may conduct interviews, either informally or by sworn testimony, with company personnel or others with knowledge about the industry.

 Paramount said it complied with the second request for information on Monday.
 The waiting period under the Hart-Scott-Rodino Act would expire 10 calendar days after compliance with the request at 11:59 p.m.
 ET, though that expiration does not stop the DOJ from investigating Paramount’s bid should it reach an actual deal with Warner Bros.
 Discovery.